 Is the group more influenced by the position or the movement of individuals?

-We modelled the probability of the group to turn right relative to it’s past direction as a function of each individual’s position and movement along the left-right axis of travel (turning influence), and the probability of the group to speed up relative to it’s past speed as a function of each individual’s position and difference to group speed along the front-back axis of travel (speeding influence).
+We modelled the probability of the group to turn right relative to its past direction as a function of each individual’s position and movement along the left-right axis of travel (turning influence).
+Additionally, we estimated the probability of the group to speed up relative to its past speed as a function of each individual’s position and difference to group speed along the front-back axis of travel (speeding influence).
 Across all groups, we found a logarithmic relationship whereby group probability to turn right increases sharply as individual movement towards the right increases, before plateauing (figure 2 and figure 4a).
 Likewise, group probability to speed up increases as individual’s speed relative to the centroid’s along the axis of movement also increases (figure 4b).
-Individual position along the left-right and front-back axis of movement is also positively correlated with the group probability to turn right or speed up respectively, but to a much lesser extent than their movement.
-We therefore mainly focus the rest of our analyses on the movement version of each type of influence.
+Individual position along the left-right and front-back axis of movement is also positively correlated with the group probability to turn right or speed up respectively, but to a lesser extent than their movement.
+We therefore mainly base the rest of our analyses on the role of movement as indicator of decision-making.

 Figure 4. (a) Turning influence: Predicted probability that the group turns towards the right relative to its past direction of movement as a function of individual position and movement along the left-right axis of travel. (b) Speeding influence: Predicted probability that the group speeds up relative to its past speed, as a function of individual position and group-individual difference in speed along the front-back axis of travel.